zineland/zineland.github.io/content/code-blocks/url-preview.md

 > However, it's possible to add more fields to `zine-data.json` in the future.

-You can use `zine lint` command to lint the `zine-data.json`, such as check the broken links, redirection links, and etc.
+You can use `zine lint` command to lint the `zine-data.json`, such as checking the broken links, redirection links, etc.